18F/health-tracking-course/collections/_admin/coursefacilitation.md

 If the learners have engaged in their “homework,” if you have a good lesson plan for the full-group facilitation, and if the group knows that you are going to be engaging them in rich, reflective activities, there is a good chance that “running the show” is the easiest part of the process.
 Ideally, you have established some overall group norms at the beginning of the facilitation process.
 If not, you might want to gently guide the group into these practices over time.
 1. **Step up, step back.** Make sure that everyone has space to contribute.
-Much of this work is about the State Officers transforming themselves in community with each other.
+Much of this work is about the product owners transforming themselves in community with each other.
 Keep that distinction at the front of your mind at all times.
 If someone is contributing a lot, perhaps encourage them to pause for a moment, and see what their colleagues think.
 Likewise, make sure that *you* are not contributing too much.
 Your role is to facilitate, and occasionally chime in as an SME.
 You can tell them things, but you cannot *learn them* things.
 2. **Leave space for answers.** If you float a question&mdash;or, if one of the participants raises a question&mdash;create space for it.
 “What does everyone else think?”
 Then **count to 20** in your head.
 Generally, facilitators are willing to wait 2-3 seconds before jumping in.
 Practice waiting for the group.
 People need time to think, formulate thoughts, and work up the courage to speak.
 For you, the facilitator, that means explicitly conditioning yourself *not to say anything*.
 If you ask a question, be quiet for at least 8-10 seconds.
 If no one responds, ask if the question was clear, or if anyone has any thoughts.
 Then give them another 8-10 count.
 3. **Question the cohort.** Step back to encourage discussion and let learners lead the conversation.
 Prompt with questions when they help to jog the conversation in an open-ended direction, like explaining how a process fits into a framework or making a prediction about an outcome.
 Build opportunities for the cohort to tie back to personal experiences that can provide metaphors or even directly applicable examples.
 For help with questions that prompt learning, consult the resources below:
     * [Using Effective Questions](https://teaching.cornell.edu/teaching-resources/engaging-students/using-effective-questions)